List of ingredients and their benefits

 basil essential oil

 To relax: Peru-balsam essential oil, with its earthy and vanilla-like scent, can have a powerful calming and soothing effect on the whole body.
 Spicy basil oil is well suited to regenerating body and spirit.
 Caution: Do not use basil essential oil if you are pregnant or have epilepsy.
-Go to Relaxing Baths
+Recipe for Relaxing Baths

 bay-laurel essential oil